maxcraig112/Giffy-bot/README.md

 TODO:
+- fix problems where it thinks certain white caption gifs are gifs
-- Move json files to folder
+- Move json files to folder (DONE)
-- work out fix for duplicate gifs being archived
+- work out fix for duplicate gifs being archived (DONE)
 - implement search by user,guild,global, maybe in class?
+    - might require reformatting of tags.json into subtags global,guild,user (DONE)
 - interface for searching gifs and getting result
 - method for taking list of gifs and archiving
+- method for downloading all archived gifs, reprocesssing them